 Galway children idolising a Galway player.

-Joe’s time in maroon will end as it has for all those who have gone before him and as it will for all those who follow.
-When it does, the media will compile lists of the honours won and the medals collected.
+Joe’s time in maroon has ended as it has for all those who have gone before him and as it will for all those who follow.
+Naturally, the media today will compile lists of the honours won and the medals collected.
 The sublime skills and impossible scores will be highlighted and discussed while his place amongst the all-time greats will be debated.

 The medals won are richly deserved but their significance is dwarfed by the effect Joe’s journey has had on the youth of Galway.
 For more than a decade, the youth of Galway have been mesmerised by Joe.
 In areas where no child could name any other Galway player, they have known Joe and he has put a hurl in their hand.
 There has only been one show in town for these children.